MakerJoseph/ping-pong-game/README.md

 }
 ## Specifications
 {
-  It can count upto the inputted number
+  It can count up to the inputted number
     input = 3
     output = [1, 2, 3]
   If the number at index is divisible by 3